Your Guide to Making Cannabis-Infused Coconut Oil

 What Are the Benefits of Homemade Cannabis Oil?

-- Infuse it into food: Add it to smoothies, baked goods, or salad dressings for a simple edible option.
+- Infuse it into food: Mix it into smoothies, baked goods, or salad dressings for a simple edible option.

-- Use it on your skin: Apply directly to target specific areas for localized pain relief.
+- Use it on your skin: Apply topically for localized relief from soreness, redness, or inflammation.

-- Take it under the tongue: Place a few drops under your tongue for faster absorption and quicker effects.
+- Take it sublingually: Place drops under your tongue for quicker absorption and fast-acting effects.

-- Save money: Making cannabis oil at home is often more affordable than store-bought products.
+- Save money: Making oil at home is often cheaper than buying pre-made edibles.

-- Customize the potency: Adjust the strength of your oil to match your personal wellness goals.
+- Customize potency: Adjust cannabinoid strength to fit your personal wellness goals.

 How can I use cannabis oil?